-TOOLS – oGo Float provides a float halo (pictured above) for neck support and pool noodles for position and stretching options.
+TOOLS – oGo Float provides a float halo for neck support, a Nekdoodle, and pool noodles for position and stretching options.
 Experiment with the tools and various positions; listen to what feels comfortable to your body.

 TEMPERATURE – The temperature can’t be changed too far in either direction but if you find you are consistently wishing the temp was up or down let us know.
 We have tips to help you self regulate your temperature or if necessary, we can nudge the settings slightly.

 AUDIO – the tanks are equipped with audio, that’s how we notify you of the end of your float.
 We have the option of playing music or meditations for all, or part of your float. oGo Float is pleased to offer iRest Mindfulness Mediation for Float Therapy by Sarah Maynard-Murray.

 If you have a track or playlist that you want to float with bring it on your device and we’ll set it up for you.